 When the third party was acquired, it sought to end its obligations to the LLC by making a termination payment.
 The LLC accepted the offer.
 The IRS concluded that the Internal Revenue Code allowed favorable long-term capital gains treatment for the taxpayers’ respective shares of the LLC’s gain from the termination payment.

 It’s almost always better to be able to characterize a taxable gain as capital rather than ordinary.
 Conversely, characterizing taxable losses as ordinary rather than capital is generally beneficial.
-Your tax advisor can help you understand this issue and, when debatable facts and circumstances arise, build a defensible case for favorable treatment of gains and losses.
+We offer business tax planning services along with personal tax services.
+Our tax advisors can help you understand this issue and, when debatable facts and circumstances arise, build a defensible case for favorable treatment of gains and losses.